Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Methods

 \subsection{Empirical data sources}

-We used a large empirical dataset of aggression and dominance hierarchies that is openly accessible (\cite{shizuka2015domhier}, Dryad doi: \url{https://doi.org/10.5061/dryad.f76f2}).
-We excluded two groups due to apparent errors in the presentation of data in the original papers (Table 4, Nest 39 in \cite{Blatrix2004} and Table~3 in \cite{Fairbanks1994}).
-We supplemented this dataset with data from aggression and rank in monk parakeets (\cite{hobsondedeo2015}, Dryad doi: \url{https://doi.org/10.5061/dryad.p56q7}, data from study quarters 2-4 for groups 1 and 2).
+We used a large openly accessible empirical dataset of aggression and dominance hierarchies (\cite{Shizuka2015}, \url{https://doi.org/10.5061/dryad.f76f2}).
+We excluded two of these datasets due to apparent errors in the presentation of data in the original papers (Table~4, Nest~39 in~\cite{Blatrix2004} and Table~3 in~\cite{Fairbanks1994}).
+We supplemented this dataset with data from aggression and rank in two groups of monk parakeets (\cite{hobsondedeo2015}, \url{https://doi.org/10.5061/dryad.p56q7}, data from study quarters 2-4 for groups 1 and 2).

 These datasets contain the number of times each individual ``won'' against each other individual.
-These ``wins'' could be the outcome of aggressive contests, show the directionality of aggressive events, or indicate a submission display towards a dominant individual.
-They do not have information on which individual started a fight, only the outcome of the interaction.
-We use the general term ``aggress'' to describe the actions individuals take in these datasets, and focus here on the perspective of the winners as initiators of aggression, although all of our analyses apply equally well to cases where the initiator of the fight chooses to start a fight that it ultimately loses.
+Depending on how the original study reported their data, ``wins'' could be the outcome of aggressive contests, show the directionality of aggressive events, or indicate a submission display towards a dominant individual (they do not have information on which individual started a fight, only the outcome of the interaction).
+We use the general term ``aggress'' to describe the actions individuals take in these datasets, and focus here on the perspective of the winners as initiators of aggression, although all of our analyses apply equally well to cases where the initiator of the fight chose to start a fight that it ultimately lost.